Railway platform height: Metro and light rail

 The tramway network in Melbourne have some low level platforms and low floor vehicles, but most trams have steps and are boarded from the road.
 The Adelaide Tram line has low platforms at almost all stops and operates almost entirely with low-floor trams which also have retractable ramps for street boarding where required by persons unable to step up.
 The Gold Coast and Sydney light rail networks have low floor trams and platforms at all stops.

+New Zealand

+According to KiwiRail specifications, Auckland Metro platforms are 1520 mm (+10 / -0 mm) from centre line and 750 mm (+0 / 20 mm) high while other platforms at major, suburban or terminus stations including Wellington Metro are 1450 mm (+10 / -0 mm) from centre line and 680 mm (+0 / -20 mm) high.
+Both specifications apply to straight sections with allowances for versine, end throw and cant on curves.

 South America

 Argentina

 Platforms for long-distance trains are 200 mm above rail, and platforms for Buenos Aires commuter trains are 1100 mm.